MESH-Research/commons-playbooks/vagrant/README.md

 # Running

+These Vagrant boxes have been most recently tested with:

+* Vagrant 1.7.4
+* VirtualBox 4.3.30

 The `Vagrantfile` expects a hostname to be passed as a parameter from your `vagrant` command.
 This allows you to simply think up a hostname and then summon it into existence with: